Troubleshooting Discovery

 Debugging the Discovery Processes

-When you debug a process, you tell SL1 to use verbose logging for that process.
+When you debug a process, you tell Skylar One to use verbose logging for that process.
 You can then view the log file to view detailed log files.
 If discovery is not performing as you would expect, you might find it helpful to debug one or more of the discovery processes.

 In general: